MicrosoftDocs/security/compass/incident-response-process.md

 # Incident response process

-Here are a set of recommendations and best practices for responding to security incidents.
-Please feel free to incorporate the ones that will work within your organization's security departments.
+Here is a set of recommendations and best practices for responding to security incidents.
+Please feel free to incorporate the ones that will work within your organization's security department.

 During an incident, it is critical to: